Basic Needs India

-MHI will fund BNI’s Community Mental Health and Development Programme from 2018 to 2021 spanning five districts across Mumbai and Odisha — with a focus on strengthening community-based integrative care of persons with mental Illness and their families.
-BNI will implement a sustainable Community Mental Health and Development program in collaboration with partner organisations, strengthening the community and public health system.
+Basic Needs India works to bridge the gap between the government and communities by strengthening community mental health services.
+BNI’s model is to work through existing, grassroots, community-based organizations and build their capacity to identify and address the needs of those living with mental illnesses, as well as build community support for those with psychosocial disabilities.
+MHI funds BNI’s work spanning five districts across Odisha and Maharashtra — with a focus on strengthening community-based integrative care of persons with mental Illness and their families.
 Through the program identified persons living with a mental illness will have access to Government-provided Mental Health Care and will be reintegrated with their families and community.
 BNI will also work to enhance community awareness and strengthen community support systems, through training programs for partner organizations, mental health volunteers, alternate service providers and public health para-professionals.
-The organization will offer psychoeducation to families, build community awareness, as well as promote family support groups to demand for government services and entitlements from available schemes.
+The organization will offer psychoeducation to families, as well as promote family support groups to demand for government services and entitlements from available schemes.
 BNI will also link with disability and health movements at the local and State level, sensitize media, police and judiciary on destigmatization.
-Key program interventions include:

 For more information visit: https://www.basicneedsindia.org